Mesembryanthemum tortuosum: Uses

 Kanna has been consumed for its mood-altering and medicinal properties by pastoralists and hunter-gatherers since historic times.
 The earliest recorded use dates back to 1662.
 It is consumed in various forms—chewed, fermented, made into tinctures, teas, tablets, snuff, or smoked.
 Traditionally, it serves as a narcotic, sedative, analgesic (relieving mouth pain), and suppresses hunger and thirst during hunting.
 It has been used to treat toothache, abdominal pain, and digestive issues, especially in pregnant women for constipation, nausea, uterine contractions, and post-birth recovery.
 An oil made from the plant mixed with sheep's tail is used to relieve colic in babies.

 It is used as a party drug for its euphoric effects.
 It has been described as producing MDMA-like effects.

 It has been studied to alleviate excessive nocturnal barking in dogs or meowing in cats.

 Research

+Two compounds derived from M. tortuousum are being investigated in Phase 1 clinical trials for the treatment of anxiety disorders/depressive disorders and premature ejaculation respectively.

 Preliminary studies using kanna extract Zembrin suggest it may have benefits for mood, anxiety, stress, sleep, and cognitive function.

 A meta-analysis of four randomized clinical trials involving 117 adults (including one parallel-group and three cross-over studies) found no significant difference in anxiety outcomes between those treated with Sceletium tortuosum and those given a placebo (RR 1.01; 95% CI 0.56–1.83; p = 0.98).
 Based on this evidence, the plant's effectiveness in reducing anxiety symptoms remains unproven.